sumeetkumar1709/ColorRemover/README.md

 # ColorRemover
-Removing a specific from the image using openCV
+Removing a specific color from the image using openCV